CompuTec/processforce-docs/current/user-guide/quality-control/quality-control-test/quality-control-test.md

 ## Test Properties

-The **ADD LINK** Test Properties tab allows the user to record the results of the Tests.
+The Test Properties tab allows the user to record the results of the Tests.

-Note: The Test and Item Properties are copied from the **ADD LINK** Test Protocol.
+Note: The Test and Item Properties are copied from the Test Protocol.
 Additional Properties can be added and deleted from both tabs.

 Within the Tested Value and Tested Reference Code, the user enters the tested value and selects the Pass/Fail option.